-The Audit Committee deals, among other things, with questions of accounting and the monitoring of the accounting process, the effectiveness of the internal control system, the risk management system, the internal auditing system and compliance as well as with the audit of the consolidated financial statements.
+The Audit Committee deals, among other things, with questions of accounting and the monitoring of the accounting process, the effectiveness and appropriateness of the internal control system, the risk management system, the internal auditing system and compliance as well as with the audit of the consolidated financial statements.
 It is responsible for the preliminary audit of the annual and consolidated financial statements and the combined management report of Bilfinger SE and the Group.
 On the basis of the auditor's report on the audit of the financial statements, the Audit Committee submits proposals for the adoption of the annual financial statements of Bilfinger SE and approval of the consolidated financial statements by the Supervisory Board following its own preliminary review.
-The Audit Committee is responsible for discussing the quarterly statements and the halfyear financial report with the Executive Board and the auditors, and for dealing with the auditors' reports on the review of the consolidated half-year financial statements and the interim Group management report.
-It deals with the selection and the independence of the auditor, issues the audit assignment for the annual financial statements and the consolidated financial statements to the auditor elected by the Annual General Meeting, makes a fees agreement with the auditor and also reviews the additional services provided by the auditor as well as the quality of the audit.
-The Audit Committee is also responsible for Environmental, Social and Governance (ESG) and sustainability.
-In financial year 2021, five meetings of the Audit Committee took place.
+The Audit Committee is responsible for discussing the quarterly statements and the half-year financial report with the Executive Board and the auditors, and for dealing with the auditors' reports on the review of the consolidated half-year financial statements and the interim Group management report.
+It deals with the selection as well as the independence qualifications and efficiency of the auditor, issues the audit assignment for the annual financial statements and the consolidated financial statements to the auditor elected by the Annual General Meeting, reaches a fees agreement with the auditor and also reviews the additional services provided by the auditor as well as the quality of the audit.
+The Audit Committee also supports the Supervisory Board when it comes to monitoring compliance with regulatory requirements and standards in the areas of Environment, Social and Governance (ESG).
+It discusses the non-financial Group declaration with the Executive Board and the appointed auditor prior to its publication.
+It deals with sustainability reporting, including reporting on non-financial topics in the management report.
+The Audit Committee regularly consults with the auditor, also without the participation of the Executive Board.
+The Chairman of the Audit Committee also regularly discusses the progress of the audit with the auditor outside the meetings and reports to the Committee on this item.
+In financial year 2022, five meetings of the Audit Committee took place.